adhamhshm/murmur-app/README.md

 ## About Murmur App

-An application about posting or sharing a confession anonymously without anyone knowing.
+An application about sharing a confession anonymously without anyone knowing.
 A self-directed project with a guided tutorial.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started